-Volunteering in your community is a great way to give back, learn new skills, establish a professional network, and demonstrate responsibility.
-It’s also a way to further explore and test whether you want to pursue a career in areas that currently interest you.
+Volunteering in your community is a great way to grow as a person.
+You can give back, learn new skills, establish a professional network, and demonstrate responsibility.
+It’s also a way to further explore whether you want to pursue a career in areas that currently interest you.
 For students interested in the social sciences, there are several types of community service opportunities that you can explore.

 In our previous blog post we discussed community service opportunities for students interested in STEM.
 Here, we will focus on the social sciences.
 Social science covers topics like political science, gender studies, international relations, psychology, linguistics and economics.
 Below is a list of opportunities that help develop skills that are crucial to success in these fields.

 Volunteering with a local politician gives you an inside view into the workings of government.
 Whether you are curious about marketing, and advertising public administration, or elected office, a voluntary position will give you exposure to campaigning and politics.
 You can also receive a range of responsibilities including including answering phones, attending legislative hearings, answering constituent letters about various issues, and working on special projects.

 Immigrant services can offer you opportunities in various fields, including psychology, linguistics, social work, law and international relations.
 Not only can you brush up on your Spanish and learn about the needs of individuals who recently immigrated, you can get exposure to different cultures and political systems.

 Helping the Homeless